githubtraining/write-docker-actions/responses/07_update-metadata.md

 ---

-I'll respond when I notice you have completed this step
+I'll respond when you push changes to this pull request.